Council tax bailiffs - Fees.

 Table 1 of the Schedule of the Taking Control of Goods (Fees) Regulations 2014 prescribes:

 The Compliance stage fee is payable when the enforcement agent has been instructed.
 Regulation 5(1)(a) of the Taking Control of Goods (Fees) Regulations 2014.

 Note: This is not the date the enforcement company received the instruction.

-The only ways to avoid bailiffs fees:
+Ways to avoid bailiffs fees:

 Dispute the council tax liability itself, for example if you were not living at the address giving rise to the charge or students or sharers in a house.